HengYiLee/Digital-Portfolio/Functionality.md

 At the end screen of the application, when the user has finished constructing their schedule, a feedback form button will be found near the bottom.
 This will open a pop-up or google forms tab that will allow the user to put in feedback for our team.Alternatively, we could have a mini-tab be inserted within the website so that it does not make it inconvenient for the user.

 ### QA
 In order to assure the quality of this feature, it will have to consistently lead the user to the desired pop-up or tab to complete the short survey.
 If the pop-up/mini-tab option does not function properly, attaching a hyperlink to the “Feedback” button would be the easiest option to open the survey.
+Also, the feedback survey could ask the user for which functionality they prefer most, which can be taken into consideration for the next changes that would be made to the application.

 # Feature 20